jason-ash/jtash/src/posts/20171101-creative-landscape.md

 slug: creative-landscape
 date: "2017-11-01"
 excerpt: I transitioned from a role as an actuarial consultant into the world of fintech a few years ago.
 The actuarial profession is relatively small and extremely specialized, but I believe actuarial methods and insights can play a significant role in the burgeoning fintech field.
 I wrote an article for <u>The Actuary</u> magazine summarizing the fintech landscape and the role that actuaries should be playing in it.
-tags: ["actuarial", "modernization", "fintech", "insurtech"]
+tags: ["actuarial", "modernization", "fintech", "insurtech", "startups"]
 status: published
 ---